 Figure 1.
 Certain ecosystems (e.g., wetlands) can move landward as sea levels rise.
 The ability of a habitat to move landward depends on several factors including the presence of physical obstacles preventing the subtidal or intertidal habitat from migrating.

 Coastal communities are increasingly interested in using natural habitats and soft stabilization methods to maintain coastal resiliency in the face of a changing environment.
-Coastal habitats such as eelgrass beds, shellfish beds, saltmarshes (wetlands), sand dunes, and coastal vegetation (e.g the marine riparian) are valuable natural resources that can dissipate wave energy, slow water transfer, and stabilize sediments.
-In the long run, investing in natural habitats (through protection, enhancement, or restoration) is more cost effective than shoreline armoring as natural systems grow stronger with time, adapt as sea level rise, and self-recover after a storm.
+Coastal habitats such as eelgrass beds, shellfish beds, saltmarshes (wetlands), sand dunes, and native coastal vegetation are valuable natural resources that can dissipate wave energy, slow water transfer, and stabilize sediments.
+In the long run, investing in natural habitats (through protection, enhancement, or restoration) can be more cost effective than shoreline armoring as natural systems grow stronger with time, adapt as sea level rise, and self-recover after a storm.

 Natural habitats also provide other co-benefits that serve the community continually over time.
-In addition to their ability to buffer shorelines, they can serve as nursery grounds for economically important species, improve water quality, and provide recreation opportunities.
+In addition to their ability to buffer shorelines from erosion and flooding, they can serve as nursery grounds for economically important species, improve water quality, and provide recreation opportunities.

 Development in vulnerable areas poses a risk to property and habitats, which can have a cascading effect on coastal communities.
 To increase coastal resiliency, communities can encourage developers to implement setbacks and buffers along the shoreline to reduce risks to infrastructure and the need for shoreline armoring in the future.